mahyarmirrashed/brians-brain/README.md

 To build the program, simply run `make` with the supplied `Makefile`.
 Then, run the program like a normal binary `./main`.

 This program uses OpenMP for accelerating frame generation.

+## Generation Options

+This program comes equipped with options to generate to any resolution and to alter the number of frames generated (locked at 30 frames per second, however).

+View the program's help options with `./main --help`.